1 Day In Tahiti

 Option 3: Roadtrip Around Tahiti

-Guided or with a rented car, spend your only day in Tahiti exploring the coastal areas of the island.
-Several itineraries exist but I recommend hitting the road early and driving from Papeete to Teahupo’o.
+Guided or with a rented car, spend your one day in Tahiti exploring the coastal areas of the island.
+Several itineraries exist, but I recommend hitting the road early and driving along Tahiti’s sunnier and drier west coast from Papeete to Teahupo’o.

 Just a few kilometers down from the beach there are two ancient Polynesian temples, known as marae.
 The first one is Marae Maraetaata à Paea, consisting of three large stone structures.
 The second is Marae Arahurahu, complete with its restored sacred ahu (the marae’s altar) and tiki statues.
 During the July Heiva Festival, Marae Arahurahu hosts a lavish cultural show that includes singing, dancing, and reenactments of ancient religious ceremonies.